Nearly half of all project managers do not use a structured project management methodology, which significantly impacts project success.

 During this phase, the actual development and coding of the software take place.
 Teams follow the guidelines set during the design phase to build the software.
 Typically, this is the longest phase of the Waterfall cycle.

-Once the software is developed, it is thoroughly tested for defects.
+Once the software is developed, it is thoroughly tested for defects during the integration and testing phase.
 Testing is crucial as once the application moves to the next stage, going back to change functionality is costly and complicated.
 This phase ensures that the software operates according to the specified requirements.

 After successful testing, the system is deployed to a live environment where it becomes available for use.
 Depending on feedback, the system may return to earlier phases if significant issues are identified.